Last Updated on August 10, 2021

-How does RTGS work?
+How does RTGS transaction work?

 By real-time, it means an immediate settlement of fund transfer.
-The RTGS system’s transactions settle in the receiving bank immediately after transferring from the sending bank.
+The RTGS transactions settle in the receiving bank immediately after transferring from the sending bank.
 Here gross settlement refers to a particular settlement method of funds transfer where transactions occur individually without clubbing multiple transactions altogether.

 RTGS is used for high-value interbank fund transfers.
-The central bank of India (RBI) operates and manages RTGS system.
+The central bank of India (RBI) operates and manages the RTGS system.
 RTGS transfer frequently requires immediate completion and clearing.
-However, as soon as the transaction settlement complete, it has no reversal scope.
+However, as soon as the transaction settlement is complete, it has no reversal scope.

 Information needed for RTGS Transfer

 Here is a list of information that needs to be furnished to a bank to initiate the Real-time gross settlement remittance.

 - Consider the amount you want to transfer.